European American Chamber of Commerce: History

 The European American Chamber of Commerce is a network of transatlantic business executives that began in 1926 with the formation of the Paris chapter.
 Initially referred to as the French-American Chamber of Commerce, it became the European-American Chamber of Commerce in 2003.
 The first chapter in the United States was formed in Cincinnati, Ohio, in 2007 followed by the New York City chapter in 2008, the Princeton, New Jersey chapter in 2009 and the Lyon, France chapter in 2013, the Carolinas and Southwest France in 2016.

-The EACC – New York, formed in 2008, was the second chapter in the United States and is part of a growing transatlantic European-American Chamber network in partnership with the EACC France, in Paris, Lyon & Southwest France (offices in Toulouse), EACC Cincinnati, and Princeton, NJ and the EACC Carolinas (located in Greenville, SC).
+The EACC – New York, formed in 2008, was the second chapter in the United States and is part of a growing transatlantic European-American Chamber network in partnership with the EACC France, in Paris, Lyon & Southwest France (offices in Toulouse), EACC Cincinnati, and the EACC Carolinas (located in Greenville, SC).
 The latest European addition to the EACC network is EACCNL, based in Amsterdam, the Netherlands was founded in June 2019, EACC Florida, headquartered in Miami Florida, was founded in February 2020.
 The newest U.S. chapter EACC Texas was founded in May 2021.

-October 16, 2015: The New York Chapter of the European American Chamber of Commerce rings the Closing Bell at the New York Stock Exchange.
+October 16, 2015: The New York Chapter of the European American Chamber of Commerce rings the EACC Closing Bell at the New York Stock Exchange.

 Members

-Members of the European American Chamber of Commerce include multi-national organizations, small and medium enterprises and smaller organizations that are engaged in transatlantic trade and investment activities.
+Members of the European American Chamber of Commerce include multinational organizations, small and medium enterprises and smaller organizations that are engaged in transatlantic trade and investment activities.
 The membership conditions and regulations vary according to regional chapters.
 The EACC global network represents over 750 members, more than 350 of which are in the US.
 Furthermore, 150 of the US member organizations are in New York alone.
 Member companies vary in size and sector including industries such as financial services, legal services, media, real estate, consulting, luxury retail, tourism, advanced manufacturing in aerospace, automotive, packaging, life sciences, IT, consumer goods and more.
 In addition, consulates and trade and investment agencies of select European countries are also active members of the EACC network.
 Membership levels and benefits support the variety of EACC members' needs and organization sizes.